Enhanced Skills Program: Hospital Medicine Goals and Objectives

 5 consecutive days at the holiday break in December

-Professional Leave –The Fellow will be granted leave to meet the requirements for the Clinical Teaching Certificate and/or the Quality Improvement Certificate Program described above in addition to the one-half day per week for academic activities.
+7 days of Professional Leave –The resident will be granted leave to meet the requirements for the Clinical Teaching Certificate and/or the Quality Improvement Certificate Program described above.